-"The identification and diagnosis of each and every of the pupils constitutes the first step in the educational system12.
-Intellectual exceptionality is not easy to identify, and giftedness is even less so5.
-Giftedness diagnosis will have to base on clinical analysis of its characteristics and with the identification the Clinical Diagnosis will be provided6.
-The multidimensionality of human intelligence requires bio-psychosocial diagnosis by means of the ICF approved by the WHO (Resolution WHA54.21 of 22/5/2001): a multidisciplinary team of legally qualified and registered professionals.
+" The identification and diagnosis of each and every of the pupils constitutes the first step in the educational system.
+Intellectual exceptionality is not easy to identify, and giftedness is even less so.
+Giftedness diagnosis will have to based on clinical analysis of its characteristics and with the identification the Clinical Diagnosis will be provided.

-The identification must be diagnostic by nature, considering values and aptitudes, as well as problems, weaknesses and emotional and cognitive needs20.
-If standardized measures do not turn out to be relevant it is necessary to resort to clinical judgment21.
+The identification must be diagnostic by nature, considering values and aptitudes, as well as problems, weaknesses and emotional and cognitive needs.

+If standardized measures do not turn out to be relevant it is necessary to resort to clinical judgment.

-"Detection" and "psych pedagogic evaluation" are previous approximations that facilitate the Clinical Diagnosis, but, in any case, only the Clinical Diagnosis carried out by a specialized team of professionals, with the appropriate qualifications, will be able to determine in every Moment if a child is situated, or will possibly be situated, within the bounds of intellectual exceptionality22.
-Only from the Clinical Diagnosis or Multidisciplinary Assessment t is possible to deduce the necessary educational measures, in the principle of causality that exists between different learning and the different functioning of the mind.
-It is necessary to eradicate the serious and harmful mistake of applying an educational measure only on the basis of the previous psychopedagogical assessment.22
+"Detection" and "psicopedagogic evaluation" are previous approximations that facilitate the Clinical Diagnosis, but, in any case, only the Clinical Diagnosis carried out by a specialized team of professionals, with the appropriate qualifications, will be able to determine in every moment if a child is situated, or will possibly be situated, within the bounds of intellectual excepcionality.

+Only from the Clinical Diagnosis it is possible to deduce the necessary educational measures.
+Initial educational measures are often shown to be gravely in error when they have been based only on previous psicopedagogic evaluation.

-The cognitive factors of giftedness could be identified through psycho-pedagogical assessment (education professionals) and at the same time through clinical judgment (reason), while emotional factors, and its permanent interaction with the cognitive system, are identified only by means of Clinical Diagnosis, which in all the cases will have to include the Asynchronous Character Syndrome Differential Diagnosis and other associate pathologies (health professionals).
-This requires: multidisciplinary team and unity of action10.
+Giftedness cognitive factors are identified through psicopedagogic evaluation, (education professionals) and at the same time through clinical judgment (reason), while emotional factors, and its permanent interaction with the cognitive system, are identified only by means of Clinical Diagnosis, which in all the cases will have to include the Asynchronous Character Syndrome Differential Diagnosis and other associate pathologies (health professionals).
+It requires a multiprofessional team and unity of action.

-The gifted child Clinical Diagnosis cannot be understood as a one-sided process.
-All three parts are involved: the family, the education system and a specialized external center will have to take part, each with its specific contributions.
+The gifted child Clinical Diagnosis can not be understood as a one-sided process.
+All three parts are involved: the family, the education system and a specialised external centre will have to take part, each with its specific contributions.
 All three actions must be done in harmony.
 None of them should be considered determinant.

 When it is a child or young person in question, the parents have the exclusive right to choose the center (public or private) to carry out the Giftedness Diagnosis.
-This is true for the undertaking of the previous approximations (detection, identification and psycho-pedagogic evaluation) in its educative factors24, as well as the clinical factors: analysis and Diagnosis25".
-(Law 41/2002)
+This is true for the undertaking of the previous approximations (detection, identification and psicopedagogic evaluation) in its educative factors, as well as the clinical factors: analysis and Diagnosis ".